 Expertise as well as expectations and remuneration for independent folklorists vary greatly.
 As such, independent folklorists have a vested interest in discipline-wide discussions about standards and practices in work, pay and fieldwork ethics.
 The Independent Folklorists’ Section takes an active role in these discussions within AFS as well as with state and federal agencies.
 See the AFS position statement on Compensation for Self-Employed Folklorists.

-The AFS Public Programs Section has generously established a stipend of $500.00 to facilitate travel to the annual AFS meeting for a member of the AFS Independent Folklorists' Section.
+1. The AFS Public Programs Section jointly with the Independent Section has generously established a stipend of $1000.00 to facilitate travel to the annual AFS meeting for a member of the AFS Independent Folklorists' Section.
 The call for applications is announced annually in January.
 Members can click here for application details.